alexdgibson/cc_website/content/blog/q1/index.md

 This holds true for subgroups.

 Filtering journals to those with in area of medicine we find that once again, more than to be expected.
-The top Q1 journals over represent publications:
+The top Q1 journals over represents publications:

 * Q1 ranked journals had 42% of publications
 * Q2 ranked journals had 23% of publications